Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Introduction

-The new (ML)QMC method we present in this paper is based on the efficient sampling of the white noise term in \eqref{eq:white_noise_eqn} with a hybrid quasi/pseudo-random sequence.
-It is extremely important for QMC applications for the QMC integrand to have low effective dimensionality and to order the QMC integrand variables in order of decaying importance \cite{CaflishMorokoffOwen}.
+For QMC applications it is extremely important for the QMC integrand to have low effective dimensionality and to order the QMC integrand variables in order of decaying importance \cite{CaflishMorokoffOwen}.
 For this reason, a common approach in the existing literature about MLQMC methods for elliptic PDEs is the expansion of the random field coefficients as an infinite series of basis functions of $L^2(D)$ that naturally exposes the leading order dimensions in the integrands \cite{KuoScheichlSchwabEtAl2017,KuoSchwabSloan2015,GrahamKuoNichols2013,DickKuoSloan2013}.
-If the random field is smooth, the coefficients in the (e.g.~Karhunen-Lo\`eve) expansion quickly decay and a truncated expansion provides both the variable ordering and the low-effective dimensionality required by QMC methods.

 When using the SPDE approach and equation \eqref{eq:white_noise_eqn}, the only source of randomness is white noise and we therefore must expand $\W$ to achieve the required variable ordering.
-In this case, the Karhunen-Lo\`eve expansion does not provide a feasible route since white noise is not smooth and the eigenvalues in the expansion do not decay.
-A good alternative in this case is offered by a wavelet expansion of $\W$.
+In this paper, we use a wavelet expansion of $\W$.
 Wavelets in general form a multi-resolution orthogonal basis of $L^2(D)$ and are commonly employed within QMC algorithms as their hierarchical structure exposes the leading order dimensions in the integrands while allowing fast $O(m)$ or $O(m\log m)$ complexity operations (depending on the wavelet basis \cite{Daubechies1988}).
-A classical example on the efficacy of wavelet expansions of white noise (in time) within a QMC method is offered by the L\'evy-Ciesielski (or Brownian bridge) construction of Brownian motion.
+A classical example on the efficacy of wavelet expansions of white noise (in time) within a QMC method is offered by the L\'evy--Ciesielski (or Brownian bridge) construction of Brownian motion.
 Ubiquitous in mathematical finance, it is commonly used to solve stochastic differential equations with QMC \cite{glasserman2013,GilesWaterhouse2009}.
-Inspired by this technique, we choose to expand white noise into a Haar wavelet expansion\footnote{Note that the hat functions used in the L\'evy-Ciesielski construction are piecewise linear wavelets, their derivatives are Haar wavelets and white noise in time is the derivative of Brownian motion.}, although the generalization of our approach to higher degree wavelets should be straight-forward.
+Inspired by this technique, we choose to expand white noise into a Haar wavelet expansion\footnote{Note that the hat functions used in the L\'evy--Ciesielski construction are piecewise linear wavelets, their derivatives are Haar wavelets and white noise in time is the derivative of Brownian motion.}.